anoma/nspec/docs/arch/system/state/resource_machine/data_structures/resource/computable_components/delta.juvix.md

 ```

 # Resource Delta
 Resource delta is used to reason about the total quantities of different kinds of resources in transactions.
-For a resource `r`, its delta is computed as `r.delta() = deltaHash(r.kind(), r.quantity, extraInput)`. `extraInput` contains the extra data required to derive resource delta, e.g., randomness.
+For a resource `r`, its delta is computed as `r.delta(deltaExtraInput) = deltaHash(r.kind(), r.quantity, deltaExtraInput)`. `deltaExtraInput` contains the extra data required to derive resource delta, e.g., randomness.
 It may be empty if no extra data is required.

 ## Delta for data structures